Wildfires, evacuations across California’s Los Angeles: What we know

 “We really haven’t seen a season as dry as this one follow a season as wet as the previous one – all of that extra abundant growth of grass and vegetation followed immediately by a wind event of this magnitude while it’s still so incredibly dry,” Daniel Swain, a climate scientist at University of California, Los Angeles, said on a livestream on Monday.

-The intense Santa Ana winds have been linked to some of Southern California’s worst wildfires, including the Franklin fire in December 2024 which burned more than 1,600 hectares (4,000 acres) of the Malibu area, and damaged or destroyed almost 50 homes.
+The intense Santa Ana winds have been linked to some of Southern California’s worst wildfires, including the Franklin fire in December 2024 which scorched more than 1,600 hectares (4,000 acres) of the Malibu area, damaged or destroyed almost 50 homes, and was fully contained nine days after it broke out.

 On Saturday, the National Weather Service issued its highest alert for extreme fire conditions for much of Los Angeles County from Tuesday until Friday.